Differences Between Rigid And Flexible Constitution

 what are the differences between rigid and flexible Constitution

-Advantages of a flexible constitution
+Advantages (Merits) of a Flexible Constitution

 Below are the advantages of a flexible constitution:

-A flexible constitution is usually easy to amend.
+1. It is easy to amend: A flexible constitution is usually easy to amend.
 It is unlike a rigid constitution.
 The procedure for amending a flexible constitution is not cumbersome, long expensive, time or energy consuming.
 This is why it is called a flexible constitution.

-Since a flexible constitution is very easy to amend, the constitution actually allows quick action to be taken in the interest of the nation in time of emergency.
+2. It allows quick action: Since a flexible constitution is very easy to amend, the constitution actually allows quick action to be taken in the interest of the nation in time of emergency.
 This is one of the major advantages of a flexible constitution you should know.

-A flexible constitution is easily adaptable to meet the changing social, economic and political needs and developments of a country.
+3. Adaptation: A flexible constitution is easily adaptable to meet the changing social, economic and political needs and developments of a country.
 This time of constitution is good for a small country, kindred people or a homogeneous population.

-Disadvantages of a flexible constitution
+Disadvantages (demerits) of a Flexible Constitution

-Due to the ease of amendment, a flexible constitution may be amended hastily and unwisely for a selfish or sectional purpose.
+1. It leads to dictatorship: Due to the ease of amendment, a flexible constitution may be amended hastily and unwisely for a selfish or sectional purpose.
 This may encourage the rise of dictatorship, as a person, or a cabal with dictatorial propensity may amend it to advance such desires.

-A flexible construction does not ensure political stability as a ruler, cabal or majority can amend the constitution to favour its interest.
+2. Lack of stability: A flexible construction does not ensure political stability as a ruler, cabal or majority can amend the constitution to favour its interest.
 This is one of the major criticisms of a flexible constitution.

-A flexible constitution by its nature does not protect the interest of minority, disadvantaged or despised people.
+3. Marginalization: A flexible constitution by its nature does not protect the interest of minority, disadvantaged or despised people.
 It does not allay the fear of ethnic domination of the minority by the majority people or religion in a multi-ethnic country.

-A flexible constitution just like an unwritten and unitary constitution, is wholly suitable for a multi-ethnic, multi-religious or heterogeneous population.
+4. Only suitable for a heterogeneous state: A flexible constitution just like an unwritten and unitary constitution, is wholly suitable for a multi-ethnic, multi-religious or heterogeneous population.
 A flexible constitution is a dangerous and fearful foundation to build a country that has a diverse population.

-What is a rigid constitution?
+What is a Rigid Constitution?

 A rigid constitution is a constitution which has a cumbersome or long amendment procedure.
 The procedure for amending a rigid constitution is different from the procedure for enacting and amending the ordinary laws of the land.
 The enactment or amendment of an ordinary law is usually usually easy.
 However, the procedure for amending a rigid constitution may include an absolute majority.